 First of all, let’s be upfront about celebrity gossip.
 We’re not one of those magazines you see in the checkout line, so we feel pretty confident in telling it like it is—these scores are mostly self-reported.
 We can’t actually be 100% certain that they’re accurate because we haven’t seen an official score report.
 Could someone lie about their SAT score?
-Of course they could.
+Of course, they could.

 Where does this data come from, then?
 These scores are gathered mostly from interviews.
-While SATs aren’t exactly a common celebrity interview question, they do come up from time to time and are a unique topic for celebrities that have probably heard every question in the books again and again.
+While SATs aren’t exactly a common celebrity interview question, they do come up from time to time and are a unique topic for celebrities who have probably heard every question in the books again and again.
 Wherever possible, we’ve tried to locate the exact interview to confirm that this information came straight from the celebrities themselves, but the disclaimer holds true—we haven’t seen these score reports with our own eyes, so take that as you will.

-While you might think that people in the public spotlight may be ashamed of their below average SAT scores, most celebrities are brimming with confidence—enough so that they aren’t afraid of sharing their scores, even if they didn’t do well.
+While you might think that people in the public spotlight may be ashamed of their below-average SAT scores, most celebrities are brimming with confidence—enough so that they aren’t afraid of sharing their scores, even if they didn’t do well.

 Likewise, while great SAT scores aren’t a requirement for a successful career on the big screen, or even in US politics, they certainly can’t hurt.
-So, which US celebrities did great on their SATs and which floundered?
+So, which US celebrities did great on their SATs, and which floundered?
 Check out the table below to find out.

-Remember that the SAT score range is 400-1600, and that the average is 1060.
+Remember that the SAT score range is 400-1600 and that the average is between 1040-1050.

 Celebrity |